 On this Day July 2

-1881 – Four months into his term, U.S. President James A. Garfield is shot while walking through a Washington, D.C. railroad station.
-Vice President Chester Arthur steps in as acting president while Garfield is treated for his wound, but 80 days later, he dies of blood poisoning and Arthur is inaugurated as 21st president.
+1881 – President James A. Garfield is shot while walking through a Washington, D.C. railroad station.
+Vice President Chester Arthur steps in as acting president while Garfield recuperates, but 80 days later, Garfield dies of blood poisoning and Arthur is inaugurated as 21st president.
 The assassin, 40-year-old Charles Guiteau, had stalked the president for weeks.

 1964 – President Lyndon Johnson signs the Civil Rights Act of 1964 into law.
 The historic measure prohibits discrimination on the basis of race in public places as well as in employment, union membership and voter registration.